-I’ve recently made a shift in my professional life to focus more on work related to my passion for comics and essays by creating a series of cartoonographic essays that look at topics in film and media studies (I’ve been developing these essays over the past 10 years while teaching media and visual communication at a small liberal arts college in the San Francisco Bay Area).
-I’d like to publish some of this work in print, but I’m using this site as a way to archive what I’ve worked on in the past and to feature in digital form some of what I’m working on now.
+I’ve recently made a shift in my professional life to focus more on work related to my passion for comics and media by creating a series of short book length visual essays that explore the history that has led us to the current media environment (I’ve been developing these essays over the past 10 years with students and colleagues while teaching film, video, and visual communication at a small liberal arts college nestled in the hills of the San Francisco Bay Area).
+I plan to publish this work in print, but I’m publishing some material here – sketches, notes, short excerpts – as works in progress.
+Trying it out in the world, so to speak.

 What I’m currently working on: